Course Policies for the Economics Major and Minor

 Recommended Math for the Economics Major

 Economics courses frequently use math techniques at a level beyond MATH 1110.
 Statistics and econometrics classes use material from integral calculus (MATH 1120), and core microeconomics, core macroeconomics, and many advanced electives use material from multivariable calculus (MATH 2130 or MATH 2220).
-These math courses are not typically required for economics courses, and, professors often try to teach any additional mathematical techniques that are needed.
-Therefore, if you do not enjoy taking math courses, you can probably survive the Economics major having only taken MATH 1110.
-That said, if you are really averse to using math, the Economics major is not a good choice for you.

 • MATH 2210 and MATH 2220: This two-course sequence covers both linear algebra (MATH 2210) and multivariable calculus (MATH 2220).
-Linear algebra is a valuable skill that can be useful for econometrics and advanced theory courses, and it is also necessary if you want to consider graduate work in economics (see below).
+Linear algebra is a valuable skill that can be useful for econometrics and advanced theory courses, and it is also necessary if you want to consider graduate work in economics.
 MATH 2210 and MATH 2220 is the main sequence on linear algebra and multivariable calculus taken by most Math majors.

 Another option to consider for those students not wanting to take on MATH 2210 and MATH 2220, but who would like to learn some linear algebra along with multivariable calculus, is to take both MATH 2130 and MATH 2310.
 MATH 2310 is a linear algebra course that emphasizes practical applications more than MATH 2210.
-Like MATH 2130, MATH 2310 is a “terminal” course.

 Math Preparation for Economics Graduate Programs